 2010 Philippines Program Participants Upon Successful Completion of Their Service Learning Project at Smokey Mountain

-Participants will attend the 2010 Mindanao Peacebuilding Institute, granting them the opportunity to actually DO some grassroots peacebuilding with local and international peace activists.
+Participants will attend the 2014 Mindanao Peacebuilding Institute, granting them the opportunity to actually DO some grassroots peacebuilding with local and international peace activists.
 Program participants will also visit local communities in different parts of the country and stay with local families.
 The richness of Filipino culture and the beauty and wonders of the Philippines's natural resources offer this program’s participants an abroad experience without comparison.
-Visits include the Taal Volcano, Apo Island, and the Chocolate Hills, known as one of the wonders of the world.
+Visits include the Taal Volcano and the Chocolate Hills, one of the known wonders of the world.
 The trip spans four major cities: Manila, Davao, Tagbilaran and Dumaguete.

 Depart from the U.S. to Manila

 Visit Cultural-Historical Sites: Intramuros-Spanish Fortress, San Agustin Church, Rizal Park

 Friday, May 23

 Visit the American Cemetary and Monument,Orientation about WWII and the Phillipine-American Relations